 Flannel is a third-party network solution for Kubernetes.
 Of the available options for providing a pod network, Flannel is by far the simplest.
 That’s why you’ll use it here, for the purpose of this article.

-Installing Flannel onto your master node is super simple.
+Installing Flannel onto your controller node is super simple.
 Simply run the following:

 kubeuser@kube-manager:~# sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml kubeuser@kube-manager:~# sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/k8s-manifests/kube-flannel-rbac.yml